neshanthan/CryptoTrader/README.md

 I am using https://material-ui-next.com for the frontend framework, as it will be easier add all the components necessary instead of manually making each one and making it fit the theme.

 E.g https://material-ui-next.com/demos/app-bar/ one of the components available

+The test login details are:

+username: test
+password: test1234